Buy a Determination Chinese/Japanese Scroll

 Overcome: Regardless of the Rain and Wind Scroll

-This proverb is often translated as, "Go ahead as planned regardless of the weather" or, "[Overcome] despite the rain and wind".
+風雨無阻 is a proverb that is often translated as “Go ahead as planned regardless of the weather” or, “[Overcome] despite the rain and wind.”

-This Chinese proverb suggests that you are willing (or should be willing) to overcome any adversity, and accomplish your task at hand.
+This is a Chinese proverb that suggests that you are willing (or should be willing) to overcome any adversity, and accomplish your task at hand.

-There is a second/optional part to this phrase which suggests that you should do this together with someone (see our other 8-character version if you want the full phrase).
+There is a second/optional part to this phrase that suggests that you should do this together with someone (see our other 8-character version if you want the full phrase).

 Regardless of the Weather, We Overcome Troubles Together